AI Agents··5 min read

 You Probably Don't Need an AI Agent

 Think about what most software does.
 It takes an input, follows some rules, and produces an output.
-That's it.
 A deploy pipeline, a backup script, a billing job that runs every night.
 None of this needs AI.

 for file in Path("inbox").glob("*.csv"):